 Chapter III

-Adoption of the report of the Forum on its twenty- seocond session
+Adoption of the report of the Forum on its twenty- second session

-17. At the 13th meeting, the Rapporteur introduced the draft decisions and recommendations and the draft report of the Permanent Forum on its twenty-second session.
+18. At the 13th meeting, the Rapporteur introduced the draft decisions and recommendations and the draft report of the Permanent Forum on its twenty-second session.